-Ágreda first came to international attention when he reached the third round in the Cadaqués Orchestra International Conducting Competition in 2013 at the age of 22, the youngest of the short-listed candidates.
+Carlos first came to international attention when he reached the third round in the Cadaqués Orchestra International Conducting Competition in 2013 at the age of 22, the youngest of the short-listed candidates.
 Since then, he has worked with the BBC Philharmonic, Manchester Camerata, Curtis Symphony and Liverpool Mozart Orchestras amongst others and has conducted a number of fully-staged opera productions with companies including Opera Philadelphia and Curtis Opera Theatre.

-As assistant conductor, Ágreda has worked alongside internationally renowned names such as Juanjo Mena, Peter Oundjian, Yan Pascal Tortelier, David Robertson, Leonard Slatkin, Jon Storgårds and Sir Mark Elder with orchestras such as the St. Louis and Pittsburgh Symphony Orchestras, and the Royal Liverpol Philarmonic Orchestra.
-He has also collaborated professionally with Sir Andrew Davis, Miguel Harth-Bedoya, and Osmo Vänskä and has been invited to participate in many high-profile masterclasses with Benjamin Zander, Stéphane Denève, Vasily Petrenko, Cristian Măcelaru and Michael Tilson Thomas, to name a few.
+As assistant conductor, Ágreda has worked alongside internationally renowned names such as Juanjo Mena, Peter Oundjian, Yan Pascal Tortelier, David Robertson, Leonard Slatkin, Jon Storgårds and Sir Mark Elder with orchestras such as the St. Louis and Pittsburgh Symphony Orchestras, the Royal Liverpol Philarmonic Orchestra and the Los Angeles Philharmonic.
+He has also collaborated professionally with Sir Andrew Davis, Miguel Harth-Bedoya, and Osmo Vänskä and has been invited to participate in many high-profile masterclasses with Michael Tilson Thomas, Cristian Măcelaru ,Benjamin Zander, Stéphane Denève, and Vasily Petrenko, to name a few.

 Born in Bogotá, Colombia, Ágreda studied conducting and composition at the Juan N. Corpas University under the mentorship of Jorge Alejandro Salazar, graduating with summa cum laude honours in 2012.
-He continued his conducting studies at the Royal Northern College of Music on the prestigious Master’s programme under the tutelage of Clark Rundell and Mark Heron, graduating with distinction in 2016 before taking up a Conducting Fellowship at the Curtis Institute of Music.
+He continued his conducting studies at the Royal Northern College of Music on the prestigious Master’s programme under the tutelage of Clark Rundell and Mark Heron, graduating with distinction in 2016 before taking up the Conducting Fellowship at the world-renowned Curtis Institute of Music.

 Carlos is also passionate about social transformation through art and community education.
 This commitment allowed him to lead different workshops and concerts of social projects such as Play On Philly (Philadelphia, USA), All City Orchestra (Philadelphia), and youth orchestras such as the Stockport Youth Orchestra (UK) and the Unimusica Youth Orchestra (Colombia).
 In Colombia, Carlos was the Artistic Director of one of the projects of social transformation through music by the Bogota City Hall in collaboration with the Bogota Philharmonic.